pslucas0212/dotNet7ForOpenShift/README.md

 ![Create an OpenShift cluster](/images/dot02.jpg)

 After you download the code run the installer.
-The latest release of RHOL takes care of installing RHOL for you.

 ## Prepare your Red Hat OpenShift Local environment
 After installing RHOL, we will do the rest of the work on the command line.
 On the Mac open a Terminal window.
 I placed the pull secret in my home Documents folder in a folder I labeled rhol.
 On the Mac or Linux it might look like this: ~/Documents/rhol